 The True-1 Continuation project is a continuation of the True-1 experiments and the experimental focus is primarily on the True-1 site.
-The continuation includes performance of the injection of epoxy resin in Feature A at the True-1 site and subsequent overcoring and analysis (True-1 Completion).
+The continuation included performance of the injection of epoxy resin in Feature A at the True-1 site and subsequent overcoring and analysis (True-1 Completion).
 In addition, this project includes production of a series of scientific articles based on the True-1 project and, furthermore, performance of the Fault Rock Characterisation project, the latter in parts a dress rehearsal for True-1 Completion.

-No work has been performed within the project during the first quarter.
+No work has been performed within True-1 Continuation during the first half of 2008.